What is a Compound Microscope?

 - Students in schools and colleges are benefited by the use of a microscope for conducting their academic experiments.

-- It helps to see and understand the microbial world of bacteria and virus, which is otherwise invisible to the naked eye.
+- It helps to see and understand the microbial world of bacteria and viruses, which is otherwise invisible to the naked eye.

 - Plant cells are examined and the microorganisms thriving on it can be ascertained with the help of a compound microscope.
 Thereby, a compound microscope has proved to be crucial to biologists.

 - Simplicity and its convenience.